ARTbio/metavisitor/docs/use_case_3-3.md

 ## History for Use Case 3-3 / Ebola virus
 1. Stay in the history `Input data for Use Case 3-3`
-- pick the workflow `Metavisitor: Workflow for Use Case 3-3` in the workflows menu.
-Save the workflow and select the `run` option.
+- Pick the workflow `Metavisitor: Workflow for Use Case 3-3` in the workflows menu, and select the `run` option.
 - Before Step 1, you have to specify some parameters at run time.
 For Ebola virus, the field `reference_virus` has to be filled with `NC_002549.1` (as a guide for reconstruction of the Ebola virus genome) and the field `target_virus` has to be filled with `Ebola`.
 - For Step 1, select `Ebola virus`.
 - For Step 2, select the `nucleotide vir2 blast database` (this should also be already selected)